 Welcome to the Bernard J. Lonergan Institute at Seton Hall University.
 The Institute is dedicated to the study of Bernard Lonergan's Generalized Empirical Method--GEM--and its application to contemporary culture.
 Such a method is based not only in the data of sense but also the data of consciousness.
-It seeks to understand, not only the method of empirical sciences but also the methods of human studies and theology.
-In addition to ongoing research and scholarship, the Bernard J. Lonergan Institute is proud to sponsor graduate study, faculty and student reading groups, ongoing programs and the publication of the internationally acclaimed journal - The Lonergan Review.
-In particular, it seeks to foster mostly faculty development.
+It seeks to understand not only the method of empirical sciences but also the methods of human studies and theology.
+In addition to ongoing research and scholarship, the Institute focuses on faculty development and sponsors graduate study, faculty and student reading groups, ongoing programs and the publication of the internationally acclaimed journal - The Lonergan Review.
 The Director of the Institute is Msgr.
 Richard Liddy.

 The Institute's current activities include:

 Bernard Lonergan, S.J., (1904-84) was a twentieth century Catholic philosopher and theologian whom Newsweek cited as among “the finest philosophical thinkers of the twentieth century.”
 In November 2006, the Center for Catholic Studies at Seton Hall University launched the Bernard J. Lonergan Institute dedicated to the study of his ideas and their application in contemporary culture.
 The Institute is directed by Msgr.
 Richard M. Liddy and contains: all of Lonergan’s published works; copies of his most significant unpublished writings; doctoral dissertations on Lonergan’s work; the most significant secondary literature on Lonergan; and Lonergan’s “memorabilia,” including letters and photos housed in a display case.